flyskywhy/g/i主观的体验方式/t快乐的体验/电信/Tool/编程语言/JavaScript/React使用详解.md

       }),
     );

+    // Keep all rules except the eslint - note that if they add additional rules this will need updating to match
+    // Consider if this should only apply to the development environment?
+If so, uncomment the if statement
+    // if (env === 'development') {
+    //   config.module.rules.splice(1, 1);
+    // }

     // Need this rule to prevent `Attempted import error: 'SOME' is not exported from` when `react-app-rewired build`
     // Need this rule to prevent `TypeError: Cannot assign to read only property 'exports' of object` when `react-app-rewired start` config.module.rules.push({